softwareprince/egon-browser/ios/browser/favicon/docs.md

 # Favicon Documentation

-This file documents the list of changes made to the Chromium iOS Favicon implementation as it isn't compatible with Brave-iOS.
+This file documents the list of changes made to the EgonBrowser iOS Favicon implementation as it isn't compatible with Brave-iOS.

 # Changes